 About Terri Francis

 Terri Francis is the author of Josephine Baker’s Cinematic Prism (Indiana University Press, 2021).
-She is Associate Professor of Cinematic Arts and Associate Dean for Inclusive and Critical Publics at the University of Miami.
-Dr. Francis’s work centers on innovators and adventurers in film during the early 20th century and the early 21st century.
-Her publications in Film History, Black Camera, Transition, Feminist Media Histories, and Film Quarterly draw on archival research, interviews, cultural history, and visual analysis, as she examines the vicissitudes--less media reflections and more refractions--of black performance, film feeling, and black representation.
+She is Associate Professor of Cinematic Arts and Associate Dean for an Inclusive and Creative Public Life in the School of Communication at the University of Miami.
+Dr. Francis’s research centers on innovators and adventurers in film during the early 20th century and the early 21st century.
+Her publications in Film History, Black Camera, Transition, Feminist Media Histories, SEEN, and Film Quarterly draw on archival research, wide-ranging interviews, historical contexts, and deep visual analysis, as she examines the refractions of black performance, creativity, and desires to see and be seen.

-During her tenure as Director of the Black Film Center & Archive at Indiana University, Dr. Francis secured Stéphane Vieyra's donation of the papers of African film pioneer Paulin Soumanou Vieyra.
-She engaged the BFCA’s varied publics through multiple curated film series, including Race Swap, Black Sun/White Moon and Love!
-I’m in Love! as well as the speaker series Black Film Nontheatrical, which featured visiting archivists and their collections, and Before Representation in which scholars discussed the racial underpinnings of media formations.
+During her tenure as Director of the Black Film Center & Archive at Indiana University, Dr. Francis led the archival team to secure Stéphane Vieyra's donation of the papers of African film pioneer Paulin Soumanou Vieyra.
+She engaged the BFCA’s varied publics through multiple curated film series, including Race Swap on predecessors to Jordan Peele's Get Out, Black Sun/White Moon, which explored Black cinematic imaginations of outer space and other worlds, and Love!
+I’m in Love! which celebrated the recovery of Something Good-Negro Kiss (1898) with a series of romantic dramas, as well as the speaker series Black Film Nontheatrical, which featured visiting archivists and their collections, and Before Representation in which scholars discussed the racial underpinnings of media formations.

 About Josephine Baker